-These truthful statements often come through her music, whether she's addressing country music's gender disparity in "What Are You Gonna Tell Her" or, in a song released today (June 2), bluntly describing a black woman's experience in America with "Black Like Me."
+These truthful statements often come through her music, whether she's addressing country music's gender disparity in "What Are You Gonna Tell Her" or, in a song released on June 2, 2020, bluntly describing a black woman's experience in America with "Black Like Me."

 "It's a hard life on easy street.
 Just white painted picket fences far as you can see," Guyton sings.
 "If you think we live in the land of the free, you should try to be black like me."

 Guyton's co-write with Emma Davidson Dillon, Fraser Churchill and Nathan Chapman finds one of the few African American artists on a major country label (in this case, Capitol Records Nashville) using her platform to request more than prayers, which are important to people of faith but not necessarily the conversation starter society needs at the moment.